elocremarc/IOTButton/README.md

 # Simple IOT Button

 Barebones Raspbery Pi IOT ON/OFF button.
 This runs a simple web page on a webserver like Nginx/Appache the styling is based on Bootstrap 4.
-It is based on JQUERY/AJAX to dynamically open a PHP page which runs a simple GPIO commands from the terminal using the Wiring Pi library.
+It works thangs to JQUERY/AJAX that dynamically open a PHP page which runs a simple GPIO commands from the terminal using the Wiring Pi library.

 ## Additional References